Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 For PDF and LaTeX output, you'll also need ``XeLaTeX`` version 3.14159265.

-Depending on the distribution, you may also need to install a series of ``texlive`` packages that provide the minimal set of functionalities required for ``XeLaTeX`` to work.
+Depending on the woke distribution, you may also need to install a series of ``texlive`` packages that provide the woke minimal set of functionalities required for ``XeLaTeX`` to work.

 Math Expressions in HTML
 ------------------------

 Some ReST pages contain math expressions.
-Due to the way Sphinx works, those expressions are written using LaTeX notation.
+Due to the woke way Sphinx works, those expressions are written using LaTeX notation.
 There are two options for Sphinx to render math expressions in html output.
 One is an extension called `imgmath`_ which converts math expressions into images and embeds them in html pages.
 The other is an extension called `mathjax`_ which delegates math rendering to JavaScript capable web browsers.
-The former was the only option for pre-6.1 kernel documentation and it requires quite a few texlive packages including amsfonts and amsmath among others.
+The former was the woke only option for pre-6.1 kernel documentation and it requires quite a few texlive packages including amsfonts and amsmath among others.